bileto/cronner/README.md

 Allows run the task only on specified days.
 Possible values are abbreviations of week day names.
 It means `Mon`, `Tue`, `Wed`, `Thu`, `Fri`, `Sat` and `Sun`.
 For simplier usage there are two shortcuts:
 `working days` (`Mon`, `Tue`, `Wed`, `Thu`, `Fri`) and `weekend` (`Sat` and `Sun`) which are internaly expanded to specific days.
-Multiple values must be separated by comma.
+Multiple values must be separated by comma or can be specified by range `Mon-Thu`.

 #### Example